 Creativity and innovation are two of the most powerful buzzwords in contemporary culture.
-We push ourselves on a personal level to think differently and to imagine new landscapes in which to work, to invent, and to produce.
-We also strive at a company level to be new, to be singular, and to stand out – and in terms of our organizations, we want our marketing resources and brand messaging to be original and to demonstrate this individuality.
+We push ourselves on a personal level to think differently and to imagine new landscapes in which to work, invent and produce.
+We also strive at a company level to be new, to be singular and to stand out – and in terms of our organizations, we want our marketing resources and brand messaging to be original and to demonstrate this individuality.

 So what should we think of the creative and inventive potential of technology, or of the possibility of algorithmically predicting – and perhaps even constructing – creative success?

 Jodie Archer and Matthew L. Jockers’ “The Bestseller Code: Anatomy of a Blockbuster Novel” takes a fascinating scientific approach to analyzing bestselling fiction.
 The authors developed a text-mining algorithm and collected data over a five-year study of 20,000 novels to present a new, algorithmically supported code for predicting successful creative writing.
 Every bestseller, they argue, displays similar patterns from topics, to title structure, to the number of times specific key words are used throughout the book.
 Even the distinctive, individual style of popular authors can be treated like a “linguistic fingerprint” to be analyzed.

 If it is possible to use an algorithm to unpack the formula for creativity and entertainment in this way, does this point to the potential of technologically creating entertainment itself?
 Last year, a Japanese AI program co-wrote a short novel that came close to winning a national literary prize, and although it didn’t succeed in beating its human counterparts, it certainly reveals that much of the creative process can be templated.
 In fact, another computer, IBM Watson, created the first AI-made trailer last year for 20th Century Fox – and did so in a fraction of the time it would take a human team.